Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dds_mixer_lut.rst

 Device Support
 ==============

-The DDS/Mixer LUT library element supports both AIE1 and AIE-ML with the following differences:
+The DDS/Mixer LUT library element supports both AIE and AIE-ML devices with the following differences:

-- Round modes available and the enumerated values of round modes differ between AIE1 and AIE-ML.
+- Round modes available and the enumerated values of round modes differ between AIE and AIE-ML devices.
 See :ref:`COMPILING_AND_SIMULATING`.

 Supported Types
 ===============